23/visualplatform.js/README.md

 ## Support for OAuth 1.0a signatures

-A number of features in [the 23 Video API](http://www.23video.com/api) requires authorization through [OAuth 1.0a signatures](http://www.23video.com/api/oauth).
+A number of features in [the TwentyThree API](https://www.twentythree.net/api) requires authorization through [OAuth 1.0a signatures](https://www.twentythree.net/api/oauth).
 The library supports this throug [the oauth-1.0a signing library](https://github.com/ddo/oauth-1.0a).

 To sign requests, make sure the signing library is loaded alongside Visualplatform.js: